Ansh23d/personal-marathon-training-app/README.md

-# Pace Lab: Personal Marathon Training Intelligence App
+# Pace Lab: Personal Marathon Training App

 ## What Is This?